umple/umple/ReadMe.txt

     umpleonline -> The UmpleOnline web application, which allows generation of code from Umple directly in a web browser, and also editing of Umple both graphically and textually.
 This is online at http://try.umple.org

+    umplificatoronline -> Online tool for converting code to Umple

     umpleUI*
         Projects for the UIGU tools for generating a UI from Umple